dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 ### 4.2.
 Sign the Guestbook from the App

+Let's update our app to record each greeting in the guestbook.
-In DBOS, we strongly recommend wrapping all calls to third-party APIs in [Communicators](../tutorials/communicator-tutorial).
-Let's add a communicator to our app to POST each greeting to the Guestbook using the `GUESTBOOK_KEY` config.
+In DBOS, we strongly recommend wrapping all such calls to third-party APIs in [Communicators](../tutorials/communicator-tutorial).
 Change your `src/operations.ts` to contain the following:

 ```javascript
 import {